rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Fortunately your ORM (Sequelize) gives you everything you need to make it happen with the in-house offset and limit functionality.
-That's it for the offset- and limit-based pagination feature itself.
-You can try it in GraphQL Playground yourself by adjusting the limit and offset.
+Fortunately, your ORM (Sequelize) gives you everything you need for internal offset and limit functionality.
+Try it in GraphQL Playground yourself by adjusting the limit and offset.

 {{< highlight javascript >}}
 query {